Why Is It Hard to Connect With My Mother?

 The Nervous System and Maternal Connection

-Early maternal connection strongly affects nervous system development.
-When connection feels emotionally unstable, rejecting, inconsistent, or unsafe, people may struggle with:
+Being received by the mother plays an important role in nervous system development.
+When this movement is interrupted or the relationship feels unstable, rejecting, inconsistent, or unsafe, people may struggle with:

 anxiety